 - 1. Will contact the Caretaker at the various places of halt and arrange for food for the group. - 2.
 He should give advance intimation at the next place of halt for arrangements of food for the group on arrival there. - 3.
 Will ensure that the group is carrying sufficient stock of food for at least two meals as and when they commence any trek. - 4.
-Will ensure cooking arrangements where no facilities for cooked food exist. - 5.
 Will assist the Group Leader with his/her duties and will be the stand-in GL in case the Group Leader is incapacitated for any reason.